kkoch986/tempescope/README.md

 framework = arduino
 ```

-Then when compiling add the `--env arduino` flag to the `pio` command.
+Then when compiling add the `-e arduino` flag to the `pio` command.

 There is a Makefile for the basic configuration, you can refer there for the basic commands.
+You can alter the default env of `esp32` by providing `PIOENV` in the environment.

 To compile run: